‘50 things to do before you're 11¾’

 Come and discover family adventures at Wightwick Manor and Gardens.
 With seasonal activities for little explorers, our natural woodland play and lots of walks filled with nature to discover.
 Find out about our latest family activities and plan your day out.

-£2 per participant, normal admission costs apply, no booking required, small prize included at the end.
+£3.50 per trail, normal admission costs apply, no booking required.

 Suitable for young and old alike (youngsters under supervision please) see the woods from a higher level on our balance log walkway, scramble over the tangle climb and stretch those legs on our stilt walk.